Person In Wheelchair Struck By Car In Hit-And-Run In Mount Prospect

 MOUNT PROSPECT, Ill.
 (CBS) — A person crossing busy Elmhurst Road in a wheelchair was struck and by a car and seriously injured in a hit-and-run Wednesday in Mount Prospect.

 At 1:56 p.m., Mount Prospect police were called to Elmhurst Road (Route 83) south of Huntington Commons Road.
-Witnesses said a black Chevrolet hit the person in the wheelchair and did not stop.READ MORE: Shooting Shuts Down Inbound Dan Ryan Expressway Near 35th Street
+Witnesses said a black Chevrolet hit the person in the wheelchair and did not stop.READ MORE: COVID-19 In Illinois: Hospitalizations Dip Below 1,000 For First Time In More Than A Year

 The vehicle had damage to its front end and windshield as it fled, police said.

 The victim of the hit-and-run was taken to Advocate Lutheran General Hospital in Park Ridge with serious injuries, police said.
-Video showed the banged-up wheelchair in the middle of the street.READ MORE: Chicago Weather: Heating Up
+Video showed the banged-up wheelchair in the middle of the street.READ MORE: Over 23,000 Unemployment Claims Filed In Illinois Last Week Amid COVID-19 Pandemic

-The Chevrolet and the driver were found about 40 minutes later in an apartment complex near Elmhurst Road and Oakton Street, police said.
+The Chevrolet and the driver, a 22-year-old woman from Mount Prospect, were found about 40 minutes later in an apartment complex near Elmhurst Road and Oakton Street, police said.
 The driver was taken into custody.

-Meanwhile, southbound Elmhurst Road was shut down as police investigated.MORE NEWS: Woman Riding Bicycle Hits Land Rover In River North
+Meanwhile, southbound Elmhurst Road was shut down as police investigated.MORE NEWS: Owner Cited After Fatal Dog Attack In Palatine Due In Court